Efinix-Inc/evsoc/README.md

     ***Note:*** Increasing camera exposure time would trade-off in lower frame rates.
 Refer to [Raspberry Pi Camera Module v2 Datasheet](docs/imx219_camera_datasheet.pdf) for more detail about camera setting.

+8.	**How to obtain processing frame rate of a specific scenario in the ISP example design?**
+    Software app *evsoc_ispExample_timestamp* is provided in *soc_sw/software* directory for this purpose.
+MIPI camera input frame rate is determined by a hardware counter in camera building block, whereas software timestamp method is used for the processing frame rate profiling purposes.
+Formulae used to compute frames/second and seconds/frame are provided in the *main.c* as well.

+9.	**Why is zooming effect observed on ISP example design, especially for 640x480 resolution?**

+    This is due to the default setup performs cropping on the incoming 1920x1080 resolution MIPI camera frames to a smaller size eg., 640x480 resolution, prior to further processing.
+There are two ways to improve the overall captured view for small resolution: (a) Adjust camera binning mode setting in SW; (b) Insert scaler module in HW.

+    For (a), user can modify the binning mode setting in camera SW driver (*PiCamDriver.c*).
+By making the following modifications:

+    ```
+    //PiCam_SetBinningMode(0, 0);
+    PiCam_SetBinningMode(1, 1);
+    ```

+    2x vertical and 2x horizontal binning are performed.
+After the update, 2x taller and 2x wider frame view can be observed.
+Refer to [Raspberry Pi Camera Module v2 Datasheet](docs/imx219_camera_datasheet.pdf) for more detail about camera setting.

+    For (b), please refer to the [reference design](https://www.efinixinc.com/support/ed/t120f324-hdmi-rpi.php) in Efinix support portal for integration of a scaler module.

+10.	**Why are captured frames not of central view of the camera?**

+    This is due to the default setup for cropping is with X- and Y-offsets *(0,0)*.
+To adjust the cropping offsets, modify the *CROPPED_X_OFFSET* and *CROPPED_Y_OFFSET* parameter values that are passed to *cam_picam_v2* instance at *edge_vision_soc.v*.

+    ***Note:*** Make sure parameter values for *(CAM_CROP_X_OFFSET+CROPPED_FRAME_WIDTH)* is less than or equal to *MIPI_FRAME_WIDTH*, and *(CAM_CROP_Y_OFFSET+CROPPED_FRAME_HEIGHT)* is less than or equal to *MIPI_FRAME_HEIGHT*.

-8.	**What is the mechanism used to configure and trigger an DMA transfer?**
+11.	**What is the mechanism used to configure and trigger an DMA transfer?**

     RISC-V firmware is used to configure the DMA controller through APB3 slave port.
 SW driver for DMA controller (*dmasg.h*) is in *soc_sw/software/driver* directory.

-9.	**What operating modes does the DMA controller support?**
+12.	**What operating modes does the DMA controller support?**

-    The DMA controller supports for both Direct and Scatter-Gather (SG) modes.
-In the ISP example design, Direct mode DMA transfer is demonstrated in the firmware (*main.c*).
-Example design on SG mode DMA to be provided upon request, ***please go to Efinix Support portal for request submission??***.

-    In addition, user can make use of polling or interrupt mode in RISC-V firmware to detect the completion of an DMA transfer.
+    User can make use of polling or interrupt mode in RISC-V firmware to detect the completion of an DMA transfer.
 In the ISP example design, DMA completion checking with polling mode is demonstrated in the firmware (*main.c*).

     The following presents an example for converting the default self-restart display DMA channel to make use of interrupt mode to indicate DMA transfer completion of single video frame.
 In *main.c*, make these changes to the Trigger Display section: